-External Storage Media

-This equipment uses a USB flash drive as external storage media for storing data and programs.
+External Storage Media This equipment uses a USB memory as external storage media for storing data and programs.
 If this media is mishandled or becomes faulty, important data may be lost.

-It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.

-Anritsu will not be held responsible for lost data.
+Anritsu can take no responsibility for lost data, and users are recommended to always back up important data at regular intervals.
+To reduce the possibility of data loss, particular attention should be given to the following points.
 Pay careful attention to the following points.

-- Never remove the USB flash drive from the equipment while it is being accessed. - The USB flash drive may be damaged by static electric charges. - Anritsu has thoroughly tested all external storage media shipped with this equipment.
-Users should note that external storage media not shipped with this equipment may not have been tested by Anritsu, thus Anritsu cannot guarantee the performance or suitability of such media.
+Never remove the USB memory from the instrument while it is being accessed.
+The USB memory may be damaged by static electric charges.
+Anritsu has thoroughly tested all external storage media shipped with this instrument.
+Users should note that external storage media not shipped with this instrument may not have been tested by Anritsu, thus Anritsu cannot guarantee the performance or suitability of such media.
+Internal Memory This instrument uses internal flash memory for storing data and programs.

-Hard disk

-The equipment is uses internal flash memory for storing data and programs.
 If this media is mishandled or becomes faulty, important data may be lost.
-It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.
+Anritsu can take no responsibility for lost data, and users are recommended to always back up important data at regular intervals.

-Anritsu will not be held responsible for lost data.

 To reduce the possibility of data loss, particular attention should be given to the following points.

-- The equipment should only be used within the recommend temperature range, and should not be used in locations where the temperature may fluctuate suddenly. - Exercise care not to bang or shake the equipment whilst the power is on.

-Use in a Residential Environment

-This equipment is designed for an industrial environment.

-In a residential environment, this equipment may cause radio interference in which case the user may be required to take adequate measures.

-Use in Corrosive Atmospheres

-Exposure to corrosive gases such as hydrogen sulfide, sulfurous acid, and hydrogen chloride will cause faults and failures.
+Pay careful attention to the following points.
+Use this instrument within the recommended operating temperature range.
+In addition, do not use it in locations where the temperature changes quickly.
+Take care not to hit or shake the instrument while the power is on.
+Use in a residential environment This instrument is designed for an industrial environment.
+In a residential environment this instrument may cause radio interference in which case the user may be required to take adequate measures.
+Use in Corrosive Atmospheres Exposure to corrosive gases such as hydrogen sulfide, sulfurous acid, and hydrogen chloride will cause faults and failures.
 Note that some organic solvents release corrosive gases.